juji-io/datalevin/doc/search.md

 Searchable values of the Datalog attributes need to be declared in the schema, with the `:db/fulltext true` property.
 The value does not have to be of string type, as the indexer will call `str` function on it to convert it to string.

 A query function `fulltext` is provided to allow full-text search in Datalog queries.
-This function takes the db, the query and an optional options (same as `search`), and returns a sequence of matching datoms, ordered by relevance to the query.
+This function takes the db, the query and an optional option map (same as `search`), and returns a sequence of matching datoms, ordered by relevance to the query.

 ```Clojure